silverstripe/silverstripe-mathspamprotection/README.md

 ## Introduction

 This module provides a simple math protection mechanism for prevent spam on your forms.
-It will ask the user to complete an equation such as 1 + 1.
+It will ask the user to complete an equation such as "three plus seven".

+Note that while the challenge is written in natural language to make it a bit harder to parse for bots, its by no means a comprehensive solution to avoiding spam.

 Includes an EditableMathSpamField to integrate with the UserForms module.